do-community/us-aquarium-search/README.md

 npm install
 ```

-3. If you are planning on using MongoDB (setup code already in app), set up `env` variables if.
+3. If you are planning on using MongoDB (setup code already in app), make sure to set up the `env` variables so your local development works.
+Once in the console you will have to set that same `env` variable for the app to build.
    There is a `.env.example` file set up for your MonogDB Connection String if you choose to use it:

 ```js
 MONGODB_URI = '';